Dyche knows 'fortress' Goodison is key for Everton

 The group also said peaceful marches will take place before every home game until the end of the season and they stayed true to their word as thousands lined the terraced streets around the ground before facing Leeds.

-But once the first whistle blow, supporters managed to park their ill-feelings towards the decision-makers to get fully behind the players on the pitch.
+But once the first whistle blew, supporters managed to park their ill-feelings towards the decision-makers to get fully behind the players on the pitch.

 Dyche's first game in charge on 4 February provided a raucous atmosphere but it was a much more nervy affair on this occasion, knowing what was at stake.